 Hello there, my name is Zoe.
-Or at least that’s what they call me.

 Now it’s all very complicated, so please be patient.
 I was born just over twenty years ago to a psychopath, or maybe a sociopath.
 She wasn’t very pleasant and so my life was a little unusual.